Waterborne resins: Waterborne polyurethane resins

-Waterborne lattices
+Waterborne Latexes

 A latex is a stable dispersion (emulsion) of polymer in water.
 Synthetic lattices are usually made by polymerizing a monomer such as vinyl acetate that has been emulsified with surfactants dispersed in water.
 The overall technique is called Emulsion polymerization.
 Other techniques including inversion from water in oil to oil in water emulsions are available.
 Particular emphasis in recent years has been the production of self-crosslinking versions especially acrylic emulsions.
 As an example, these may be produced by modifying with divinyl silane.
 Some examples include vinyl acetate based latices, acrylics and styrene-butadiene versions.
 They may be used to produce waterborne direct to metal coatings.
 Waterborne acrylic resins are also used frequently in water-based paints.

 Acrylic latices prepared by emulsion polymerization are often improved by copolymerizing other functional monomers.
 Glycidyl methacrylate is one such monomer used which then incorporates oxirane functionality into the polymer.
 This would then improve the properties (such as scrub resistance) of the paint formulated from this resin.
 DMAEMA (dimethylaminoethyl methacrylate) is another such species.
 Other innovative techniques for improving acrylic latices include incorporating a biocide with acrylic functionality as the modifying monomer.
 This allows the binder for a waterborne paint to be inherently anti-biocidal.
 Techniques exist to speed up the cure of waterborne acrylics.
 Waterborne acrylic latices and polyurethane acrylates that are UV curable have also been produced.

 Polymeric and oligomeric aziridines are one of the moieties used to crosslink waterborne resins.
 They usually react with the carboxyl groups present on these species.
 Potlife is usually improved along with other properties.